IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-04-24-why-i-chose-jekyll-to-develop-my-website.md

   - Personal
 lang: en
 page_class: post
+description: When you start in the sector you don't know what to use to create your projects...
+There are so many different tools that you go crazy!
+It happened to me, I didn't know if to use a WordPress, to do everything by hand without help...
+So I decided on Jekyll.
 ---

 Today I'll be sharing why I chose Jekyll to develop my website and why it wasn't trivial for me.